DJ loops for better DJ sets

 There are some amazing ways to get creative with your DJ software and hardware these days, none more so than remix decks that allow you to play one-shot and looped samples.

-We absolutely LOVE percussion loops but it takes a certain kind of percussion arrangement to really enhance your DJ mixes.
+We absolutely LOVE loops but it takes a certain kind of percussion arrangement to really enhance your DJ mixes.

 First things first, why would you want to use percussion loops on your sets?
 Well its easy to explain that.

 Your ultimate goal as a DJ is to be creative with the music you’re playing.
 There’s many ways you can do this through advanced mixing techniques, key matching your tunes, creating the best possible set list to take your crowd on a journey, and also by adding your own style to the tracks you play.

 All modern pro quality DJ software and hardware can handle multiple samples, either in a one-shot format or looped and synced with the track you’re playing.